Dihedral Gauss hypergeometric functions: Degenerate and logarithmic solutions

-Our main identities (\ref{eq:diha})--(\ref{eq:dih32}) are valid for any $a\in\CC$ and non-negative integers $k,\ell$, but the left-hand sides of (\ref{eq:dih12}) and (\ref{eq:dih32}) can vanish when a Pocchammer factor is zero.
-Particular, this happens when $a=1-2p$ for a positive integer $p\le\min(k,\ell)$.
+But terminating expressions for these functions are obtained by applying Euler's transformation (\ref{flinear1}).
 Adding up the right-hand sides of (\ref{eq:dih12}) and (\ref{eq:dih32}) suggests the following lemma. \begin{lemma} Suppose that $m$ is an odd positive integer.
+Then for any $b,c\in\CC$ the terminating sum $\displaystyle\app2{-m;b,c}{2b,2c}{x,2-x}$ is identically zero. \end{lemma} \begin{proof} Here we have a triangular $p\ge0$, $q\ge0$, $p+q\le m$ terminating sum (\ref{appf2}), as opposed to rectangular $0\le p\le k$, $0\le q\le\ell$ terminating sums frequent in this article.

-Then for any $b,c\in\CC$ the triangular sum $\displaystyle\app2{-m;b,c}{2b,2c}{x,2-x}$ is identically zero. \end{lemma} \proof The $F_2(x,2-x)$ sum is a rational function in $b,c$ of degree at most $2m$.
+The $F_2(x,2-x)$ sum is a rational function in $b,c$ of degree at most $2m$.
 It is enough to show that this rational function is zero for infinitely many values of $b,c$.
-By (\ref{eq:dih12}) and (\ref{eq:dih32}), the $F_2$ sum is zero when $b,c$ are integers $\le -\frac{m+1}2$. \\
+By (\ref{eq:dih12}) and (\ref{eq:dih32}), the $F_2$ sum is zero when $b,c$ are integers $\le -\frac{m+1}2$. \end{proof}

-When $a=-m$ is an odd negative integer and $m<2\min(k,\ell)$, the monodromy group is isomorphic to $\ZZ/2\ZZ$ according to Corollary \ref{lm:logc2moodr}.
-Formulas (\ref{eq:dih12}) and (\ref{eq:dih32}) then do not give terminating expressions for the functions

-But terminating expressions for these functions are obtained by applying Euler's transformation (\ref{flinear1}).
-According to \cite[Section 7]{degeneratehpg}, each of the two hypergeometric functions can be represented by terminating hypergeometric sums in 6 ways, and by non-terminating hypergeometric series (around $z=0$ or $z=\infty$) in 4 ways.
-The remaining 4 of the 24 Kummer's solutions represent, up to a power factor, the function in (\ref{eq:diha}).
-Terminating expression (\ref{eq:diha}) holds, but we may also use \cite[(43)]{degeneratehpg} with $(n,m,a)=\left(k-\frac{m+1}2,\ell-\frac{m+1}2,-k-\frac12\right)$ and $z\mapsto1-z$, and get